Maximilian-Seitz/ExDemonKing/chapters/Chapter_3.md

 It was that signal which brought the farm to life.
 The cattle became active, chickens made themselves known, and even Ben awoke.
-The fire had gone out a while ago, but it had fulfilled it's purpose.
+The fire had gone out a while ago, but it had fulfilled its purpose.
 What remained of the goblin was only a charred lump, and a dagger it had used as a sword.
 Rust had encroached on the blade I now held.